ncsl/seek/README.rst

 This repo describes efforts to pipeline explicitly a neuroimaging data workflow that involves T1 MRI, CT, and iEEG data (ECoG, or SEEG).
-At a high level, this pipeline is taking neuroimaging data of a patient to produce usable data about the brain's geometry, regional parcellation into atlas regions, connectivity between brain regions measured by white matter tracts, and channel localization in MRI space.
-Localizing SEEG electrodes requires at least two contacts on each electrode to initialize the algorithm.
-These can be say the deepest 2 contacts, or the entry point and target point (e.g. first and last contact on the electrode).

 For ECoG data, we do not explicitly have a process outlined, but these are significantly easier since grids can be easily interpolated.
 See `Fieltrip Toolbox`_.

 For incorporation of DTI data, see `ndmeg <https://github.com/neurodata/ndmg>`_.

+To start using the workflows with your data, see [workflow documentation](./workflow/documentation.md) file.

 Documentation
 -------------

 * Link to documentation <>
 * For a detailed description of the SEEK workflow of contact localization, specifically localizing the 2 points per electrode, see :doc:`localization guide <./localization_guide>`
-* For a detailed description of the overall SEEK workflow, see :ref:`PIPELINEDESCRIPTION`.
+* For a detailed description of the overall SEEK workflow, see ``./workflow/documentation.md``.

 Setup and Installation